mmfehring/ANTH-641_Week-6_Exercise-1/Week 6_1.md

 1. Fork [this](https://github.com/kgarstki/ANTH-641_Week-6_Exercise-1) GitHub repo.
 Copy the URL of your new repo and go to mybinder.org.
 Paste the url into the space for 'github repository.'
 Make a note of the link for your binder.
 2. Then, edit the README.md file in your repo to change the mybinder URL to your GitHub username.
 ![alt text](/Images/Image13.PNG)
+3. Commit your change.
+Then whenever you view your repo you can click on the pink 'launch binder' button and you will get a Juptyer notebook that is connected to your GitHub repo.
+4. When your new Juptyer notebook opens (it may take a bit to launch), go to the “New” dropdown menu in the top right and choose RStudio.

+__A note about RStudio.__ _.
+RStudio is an integrated development environment for the programming language R (which you’ve already been introduced to).
+A benefit to this platform is that it integrates the code editor console (bottom left in the image), R scripts that combine the R programming language and other instruction or tools (top left in the image), a workspace (top right), and a viewer/file folder (bottom right).
+If you have ever just used a standard R console or even run R in a Jupyter notebook, you’ll notice some benefits of this environment.
+In our case we’ll be running the server version, which lets us use the program from anywhere with internet access.
+But you could also run it on your local machine._